rahulsadaphal/Sentiment-Analysis-Twitter/README.md

 # Sentiment-Analysis-Twitter
-Sentiment Analysis on Twitter Data (Demonitization Sentiments in 2016)  Goal – Try to predict positive and negative sentiments and plot visualizations
 •	Sentiment Analysis on Twitter Data (Demonitization Sentiments in 2016)
 •	Goal – Try to predict positive and negative sentiments and plot visualizations.
 •	Description  -